Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 **Learning Standards**:

-* In ASP.NET Core Minimal APIs, use `MapPost()` method with model binding to accept and process JSON data as C# objects.
+* In ASP.NET Core Minimal APIs, the `MapPost()` method can be used with model binding to accept and process JSON data as C# objects.

 ### Which course outcomes will be covered by this exercise?